theopn/dotfiles/README.md

 > Actual terminal emulator

-Keybindings that are drastically different from stock bindings (but makes more sense IMO), Dracula theme, and status bar with time, current command, and uptime information.
+Keybindings that are drastically different from stock bindings (that make more sense to me), Dracula theme, and status bar with time, current command, and uptime information.
 No external plugins.

 #### Vim